 How long does setup take?

-TL;DR: Mostly planning and setup; on-site work is usually 1–2 days.Most projects focus on planning, setup, and configuration rather than heavy installation.
-Electrical work is typically done by your electrician during renovation, and we step in only when necessary (e.g., switch changes or troubleshooting faulty lights).
+Electrical work is typically done by your electrician during renovation, and we step in only when necessary, for example switch changes or troubleshooting faulty lights.
 Timelines vary by scope and home size, but we aim for minimal disruption.

 Can this be installed after renovation?